contentstack/bulk-publish-entries-assets/README.md

 ##### Case 3:
 - For less publish failure of entries we recommend you to try one contenttype at a time
 ##### Case 4:NA

+#### Upcoming additions
+- Publish edits made on entries on particular environment
+- Publish entries/assets from one environment to other
+- Publish Localized entries when nonlocalized field of master Entry is updated
+- Update and publish entries when a new field is added to content type
+- Revert published entries through script from logs
+- publishing without using bulk publish api